longturn/freeciv21/docs/Getting/install.rst

 them: https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes

 .. note::
-  We don't support every single language code in the list above, but we do have some translations for many of them.
+  We do not support every single language code in the list above, but we do have some translations for many of them.

 On a Linux based system, open a terminal and set the ``LANG`` variable to the language code.
 In the example